top of page

 And who is FORGE again?

-FORGE is a boutique consultancy and arts service organization founded by Chie Morita + Greg Taubman with the mission of helping makers of all kinds forge paths towards success.
+FORGE is a boutique consultancy and arts service organization founded by Chie Morita + Greg Taubman with the mission of helping makers of all kinds forge paths toward success.
 Since 2015 we’ve been helping companies and individuals assess their missions, build their budgets, get organized, and plan for the future, as well as hosting retreats and events to support career growth.
 You can learn more about FORGE, Chie, and Greg at www.forgenyc.org/about.

 Here’s my concern: this field is rife with ‘developmental’ opportunities that exploit and undervalue creative workers, especially those from historically marginalized groups.
 What can you tell me about your Fellowship to set it apart from other programs that perpetuate systems of oppression?